sourya-sen/website/_posts/2017-12-12-polarOscillators.markdown

 date: 2017-12-12
 description:
 image: /assets/images/polarOsc.jpg
+thumbnail: /assets/thumbs/polarOsc-thumb.jpg
 author: Sourya Sen
 tags:
+  - audiovisual
-  - Prototype
+  - generative
   - openFrameworks
-  - generative
-  - audiovisual
 ---

 An audiovisual semi-autonomous system of oscillators mapped in a polar space creating a drone bank as well as evolving visuals.
 It was developed during the Generative Media Coding workshop taught by Nuno Correia at Aalto Media Lab, 2017.